Siddhisakharkar/Intel-Project/README.md

 ## Contributing

-Contributions are Siddhi , Sujal ,Swakshan , Srushti and Komal.
+Contributers are Siddhi , Sujal ,Swakshan , Srushti and Komal.

+## Output